 2) Don’t post details about your accident, injuries, and/or recovery on a social media site or personal blog.
-This includes the uploading of videos and photos, or responding to others’ comments about your accident.
+This includes uploading of videos and photos or responding to others’ comments about your accident.

 3) Remove past posts that can be used to limit your claim.

-A pre-accident comment or post about a sore neck or back can be used by the insurance company as evidence that the collision/incident wasn’t the sole cause of your present injuries.
+A pre-accident comment or post about a sore neck or back can be used by the insurance company as evidence that the auto accident wasn’t the sole cause of your present injuries.

 4) Google yourself.